damolinx/vscode-macros/README.md

 - Top‑level `export`, `await`, and `return` statements are not allowed.

-  > The one exception is defining a global empty `export {}` in JavaScript files to prevent the TypeScript Language Server from assuming all macro file are in the same global scope.
+  > The one exception is defining a global empty `export {}` in JavaScript files to prevent the TypeScript Language Server from assuming all macro files are in the same global scope.
 This does not create a real module.

-- The value of the script's final expression becomes the macro's result.
+- The value of the script's final expression is treated as the macro's result.
 This is mainly useful for async work: if you need to run asynchronous code, return the `Promise` rather than `await` it so the macro engine can execute it.

-- Macros cannot be forcefully terminated.
-Long‑running or asynchronous tasks should respect cancellation requests via the global `__cancellationToken` instance, a `vscode.CancellationToken`.
-This cancellation request is normally triggered by the [**Request To Stop** action](#macro-explorer-view).
+- Macros cannot be forcefully terminated and should respect cancellation requests via the provided [`__cancellationToken`](#special-variables).

-Aside from these constraints, writing a macro is very similar to writing VS Code extension code.
+Otherwise, writing a macro is very similar to writing VS Code extension code.

 **Example**: Async _Hello, World!_ macro
 ```javascript